-D. Tax Abatements
+C. Tax Abatements

-During the year, the District adopted GASB Statement No. 77, Tax Abatement Disclosures.
-The District did not have tax abatements for the year ended June 30, 2018.
+The District did not have tax abatements for the year ended June 30, 2019.

-E. New Pronouncements
+D. New Pronouncements

 The Governmental Accounting Standards Board (GASB) has issued the following pronouncements that have future effective dates that will impact future financial presentations.
 Management has not currently determined what impact implementation of the following statements will have on future financial statements.